Should the entire bus and SeaBus system be shut down so that transit operators can get longer bathroom breaks?

 In the last local election, Mann narrowly defeated the local’s former first vice president, Harb Kular, who was backed by former president Steve Sutherland.

 As the transit system has expanded, Coast Mountain Bus Company has hired many new drivers.
-This, along with a contentious recent election, elevates the possibility of a local divided between the newer operators, who have never gone on strike, and the older members, who recall the gruelling and bitter four-month walkout in 2001.
+This, along with a bitterly fought recent election, elevates the possibility of a local divided between the newer operators, who have never gone on strike, and the older members, who recall the gruelling four-month walkout in 2001.

 Bargaining mandate limits wage increases